 The above cover most use cases; in other words, most middleware should be added to the application as routed middleware.

 As noted in the earlier section on piping, piped middleware is queued, meaning it has a FIFO ("first in, first out") execution order.

-Additionally, zend-expressive's routing and dispatch capabilities are themselves implemented as piped middleware.
+Additionally, zend-expressive's routing capabilities are themselves implemented as piped middleware.

 As such, if you programmatically configure the router and add routes without

 Application::route(), you may run into issues with the order in which